-Pumpkin Whiskey Caramel Ice Cream: Rich and creamy pumpkin pie spice base ice cream all swirled with a lots of luscious whiskey spiked buttery caramel sauce.
+This Pumpkin Whiskey Caramel Ice Cream is a creamy pumpkin pie spice base ice cream swirled with a lots of luscious whiskey spiked buttery caramel sauce.

 I don’t go on a lot of sponsored trips..